 Every year when the Epcot Food and Wine Festival arrives at Walt Disney World, so do we.
-Focused on trying all the best foods and drinks we just had to do a round up of our Epcot Food and Wine Festival Favorite Foods.
+Focused on trying all the best foods and drinks we just had to do a round-up of our Epcot Food and Wine Festival Favorite Foods.
 From savory to sweet, carnivorous, and vegetarian, here are all the foods we highly recommend be on your must-try food list.
 The EPCOT International Food and Wine Festival runs July 15 – November 20, 2021.

+What are the Best Foods at Disney’s Food and Wine Festival in 2021?
 The Epcot Food and Wine Festival is all about the best food and wine!
 So we thought we’d round up our favorite foods from the festival for you to try!
 If you’re new to the Epcot International Food and Wine Festival at Walt Disney World never fear!
 Check out our Disney Food and Wine Festival Beginners Guide, for tips, tricks, and a strategy around the World Showcase!
 Traveling with little ones?
 Check out our best tips if you’re traveling to Food and Wine with kids.

 As with every festival at Epcot, this year’s Food and Wine festival included both new dishes and old favorites.
 To check out all the foods on the menu, check out our Epcot Food and Wine Festival Menus so you can get started highlighting your must-try foods!